AlGepe/OmniSnippets_JS/docs/customJS/c2c/debugging.rst

 Once you find where the mistake was made, you can rectify it.
 If the problem still persists it just means that you caught another error that wasn't showing up yet.
 That's good news, you're getting closer to the final fix, just repeat the procedure until your calculator learns who's the boss and starts obeying your commands.

 .. _debugConsole:

 The calculator disappeared (``console.log`` the sh** out of your code)
 ----------------------------------------------------------------------------

 Sometimes, however, the whole calculator disappears rendering our ctx-based methods ineffective.
 Sometimes it might display an error message and other not even that.
 Either way the procedure is always the same.

 .. note::
-   After a Javscript error like the ones mentined here you will need to restart the calculator.
+   After a Javascript error like the ones mentioned here you will need to restart the calculator.
 Simply reload the page (be careful you might lose your changes) or simply modify a character on the customJS text editor (adding/removing a space will do).

 First open the developer options on your browser (typically by pressing F12).
 Then navigate to the "Console" and look for error messages (generally highlighted in red).
 Once you find the error message try to make sense of it.
 You might know what's wrong right away or you might need to consult Google first, but most of the times you'll get some good information about what went wrong.

-.. _debugConsole:
+.. _debugConsoleFig:
 .. figure:: imgs/console.png
    :scale: 100%
    :alt: Developer console shows full error messages